ValentinSchmittDeer/DeerTools/README.md

 `          "        ; 20180925          ; L2A            ; B05-B07 (band 5 to band 7)    ; "`

 `(" can be used to repeat the same information)`

+  OR  read a ['.meta4'](http://www.rsgis.info/wp-content/uploads/2015/12/sentinel_03-2.jpg) file (then OpenSearch query avoided, band selection as hard arguments, download in the current directory)

 - Get tile centroides from ESA kml (hard link)